Why Is My Laptop So Slow on Startup?

 1. Startup program review

-We first check what is running at startup.
-This often reveals unnecessary applications such as Spotify, cloud syncing tools, and third-party utilities.
+We first check to see what is running at startup.
+This often reveals unnecessary applications such as Spotify, cloud syncing tools, or third-party driver utilities.

 2. Antivirus check